vignesh2718/ServiceNow-Development/ServiceNow Application/Custom_Application1.md

 -Create different branches for specific development work.
 -you can track changes.
 - No need of source instance or XML Files.

+## Requirements Part 1
+-If the state is delivered then only delivery date field should come up and it would be a mandatory field.
+-If quantity is greater than two , then business justification field should become mandatory.

+## Requirements Part 2
+-Once opening the device request table it should not display the section(Device Details and delivert details ) by default -Once the device Name field is filled up then these sections should become visible.

+## Requirements Part 3
+- Once you select the device name, the information in the device details tab should be auto filled up based on the record in the AI devices table.